mynew4/cmangos-docs-wiki/creature_template.md

 #### SubName

-The SubName of the Creature That Appears in &lt;&gt; Below the Creature's Name.
+The SubName of the Creature That Appears in `<>` Below the Creature's Name.

 #### IconName